Pork Butt Burnt Ends

 Start by slicing the pork butt into pork steaks about 1-½ to 2″ thick.

-Then, take those steaks and cut them into cubes about equal width.
+Then, take those steaks and cut them into equal width cubes.

 You are going to end up with pieces that don’t quite conform to the cube shape, but you can still smoke those.

 Now it’s time to season your pork butt cubes.
 I used Notorious PIG Pulled Pork rub by PS Seasoning for this recipe.
-It’s one of my favorite rubs for making pulled pork so it works well with this recipe.
+It’s one of my favorite rubs for making pulled pork and it works great for this recipe.

-Once your cubes of pork are well seasoned, transfer them onto a jerky tray (or wire rack).
+Make sure each cube is well seasoned on all sides before transferring to a wire rack.
 They should be about 1-1½” apart to allow for each side to be exposed to smoke.

-While I normally prefer Pecan when I’m smoking pork, I find that Mesquite can provide a really great smoky flavor and I wanted to kick up the smoke for this recipe.
+While I usually prefer Pecan when I’m smoking pork, I find that Mesquite can provide a really great smoky flavor and I wanted to kick up the smoke for this recipe.

-Once your smoker is up to 250°F, just place the wire rack with your pork butt burnt ends on the grates.
+Once your smoker reaches 250°F, place the wire rack with your pork butt burnt ends on the grates.

 You’re going to let them smoke for about 2½ to 3 hours.

-First, grab an aluminum tray.
-You can use any oven-safe pan that you prefer, but I really like using disposable aluminum trays because cleanup can be a little tricky with burnt ends and it’s much easier to be able to just dispose of the tray than it is to sit over the sink trying to scrub burnt sauce off of a pan – but you do you!
+You can use any oven-safe pan, but I like using disposable aluminum trays because cleanup can be a little tricky with burnt ends.
+It’s much easier to dispose of the tray than to sit over the sink trying to scrub burnt sauce off of a pan—but you do you!

-In a medium-sized bowl, combine the barbecue sauce and melted butter.
+In a medium-sized bowl, combine barbecue sauce and melted butter.

 Make sure to get a good coating of the sauce on each cube.

-Cover the aluminum tray in a sheet of aluminum foil.
-This will trap the steam and moisture and help to keep your burnt ends from drying out during the final part of the cooking process.
+Cover the aluminum tray with aluminum foil.
+This will trap the steam and moisture and help keep the burnt ends from drying out during the final part of the cooking process.

-Place the aluminum tray back on the smoker for another 1-1½ hours, or until the internal temperature of the pork butt burnt ends is over 200°F.
+Place the aluminum tray back on the smoker for another 1-1½ hours or until the internal temperature of the pork butt burnt ends are over 200°F.

 Depending on how evenly you cut up your pork cubes, some burnt ends may reach temperature before others.